r9-beep/NewDOS-CLI-Operating-System/README.md

 # NewDOS Base Kernel

-This project builds a **bootable x86_64 base kernel** used as the foundation for the POPCoRN and NKS kernels.
+This project builds a **bootable x86_64 base kernel**.
 It provides VGA text output plus basic PS/2 keyboard and mouse interrupt handling, with a minimal CLI and an in-memory filesystem (no disk-backed FS yet).

 ## Features